I’m 36, I Make $113k & I’m Having A Stressful Week

 6:30 p.m. — My friend treats me to dinner after the movie.
 We both order appetizers: I have a chicken Caesar salad and calamari and my friend has a shrimp Caesar salad and salt and pepper shrimp.

 8:30 p.m. — I take an Uber home from my friend’s house.
-She lives on the boarder of Long Island so the Ubers to my area of Queens are very expensive. $40
+She lives on the border of Long Island so the Ubers to my area of Queens are very expensive. $40

 Daily Total: $123.65